Category: Uncategorized

 A safer criminal justice system

-Dr Gill Buck will facilitate a workshop on Thursday, 8 May at the Criminal Justice Research Symposium, Manchester Metropolitan University: Fostering lived experience in research.
-She will be joined by Jenni Berlin, User Voice, Professor Line Lerche Morck and Martin Celosse-Andersen, Aarhus University to discuss: How can research be done safely and responsibly with people directly impacted by the justice system?
+She was joined by Jenni Berlin from User Voice and Line Lerche Morck and Martin Celosse-Andersen from Aarhus University, who discussed: How can research be done safely and responsibly with people directly impacted by the justice system?
 How can this research and experience be best utilised in creating a system that makes society safer?